OctopusSamples/SpaceCloner/README.md

 - As a user, I have a set of "parent" projects.
 I clone from that project when I need to create a new project.
 However, when the process on the "parent" project is updated, I would like to [update the existing "child" projects](docs/UseCase-ParentChildProjects.md).
 - As a user, I would like to copy my projects from [self-hosted Octopus to Octopus Cloud](docs/UseCase-MigrateFromSelfHostedToCloud.md).

-## Possible but not recommended.
+## Possible but not recommended

 - As a user, I want to merge multiple Octopus Deploy instances into the same space on a new instance.
 That scenario, merging multiple disparate instances into one massive space, is not recommended.
 The chance of overwriting something meaningful is very high.
 Just like steering a car with your knees, while possible, it is not recommended.

-# How It Works
+# How the space cloner workers
 Please see the [how it works page](docs/HowItWorks.md).

-# Sensitive Variables
+# Sensitive variables
 Please see the page [sensitive variables](docs/SensitiveVariables.md) to see how sensitive variables are handled.

-# Debugging and Logging
+# Debugging and logging
 Please see the [debugging and logging page](docs/Debugging.md).

 # Reference